ChenyoisRita/Foodaholic/docs/design.md

 <br>We can learn how to use OpenLayers API by following corresponding online tutorials and teaching videos.

 **4. Google Calendar API**
+The Google Calendar API lets users perform most of the operations a normal Google Calendar user can on the Google Calendar website.
+Google Calendar allows client applications to view and update calendar events in the form of Google data API, GData, feeds.
+Google Calendar allows us to manage events, meetings, holidays, and anything else we need to schedule.
+<br>We choose the Google Calendar API because in our proposal, users could add the upcoming events to their own calendar, which helps them schedule the events.
+Interacting with Google Calendar is required.
+Also, Google calendar is one of the most popular calendars in the world, and there are many related open sources we could make use of.
+<br>In order to get Google Calendar API, We must first have a Google Calendar API Key and then include the google-calendar plugin.
+And then we could start writing code to initialize the calendar in JavaScript.
+<br>We can learn how to get started with the Google Calendar API by following the online guidance and related tutorials.

 # Class Diagram